Project management

 2 Empirically informed

 This field is full of MBAs citing anecdata.
-How much empirical statistically meaningfully study is there of efficient organisations actually?
+How much empirical statistically meaningful study is there of efficient organisations actually?
 I am sure there is some research here, behind the protective chaff of Business school glossy reports.

 3 Operations research style